 The Two Threshold Considerations are:

-• Whether your spouse has the ability to pay you.
+- Whether your spouse has the ability to pay you.

 The exact information courts require to determine whether you are entitled to spousal support depends on what factors your court considers.

-Factors Considered In Determining Spousal Support
+Factors Considered in Determining Spousal Support

-• Current Financial Condition of Parties.
-Generally, you must show the court your income and expenses.
-You should gather your bills to show the court your living expenses.
-Be sure to factor in things like your groceries and personal care expenses.
 You should also provide the court with as much information about your spouse’s finances as possible.
 If your spouse has excess income while you have a monthly deficit, you are more likely to be awarded spousal support.

-• Length of Marriage: Most states consider the marriage’s length in determining the duration and amount of spousal support.
-Courts generally look to whether the marriage was short- or long-term.
+Courts generally consider whether the marriage was short—or long-term.
 While courts generally do not award lifetime spousal support for a long-term marriage, usually more than 20 years in most states, the lesser-earning spouse may be awarded spousal support for a more extended period of time.
-If your marriage is long-term and your spouse’s ability to meet financial needs exceeds yours, you may be entitled to spousal support.
-This will depend on your ability to meet your needs in the future and therefore be entitled to long-term or even permanent support.

-• Health Condition And Age: Suppose you have been injured in an accident and now have a disabling medical condition that impacts your ability to work or requires significant medical treatment.
+Suppose you have been injured in an accident and now have a disabling medical condition that impacts your ability to work or requires significant medical treatment.
 In that case, you may be entitled to spousal support.
 Depending on your circumstances, the court can award spousal support for a limited time.
-However, suppose you have an ongoing medical condition that prevents employment or are of an age when it is unreasonable to expect you to return to work.
-In that case, the court may award you permanent spousal support.
-The court might also consider whether you or your spouse are near retirement age and how retirement will affect your financial needs and resources.

-• Stay-At-Home Parent: If you have been unemployed as a stay-at-home parent or stay-at-home spouse because you have served as the parent who primarily handles child-rearing duties, the court may award you spousal support.
-The award may be limited to what the court believes necessary to allow you to re-enter the workforce full-time or increase your level of education or experience.
+If you have been unemployed as a stay-at-home parent or stay-at-home spouse because you have served as the parent who primarily handles child-rearing duties, the court may award you spousal support.

-• Bad Behavior While Married In most states, a spouse’s bad behavior (such as an affair) does not affect spousal support.
-If a spouse’s abusive behavior has prevented the requesting spouse from obtaining necessary education or employment, that behavior might affect an award of spousal support because it has affected the earning power of the requesting spouse.
+In most states, a spouse’s bad behavior (such as an affair) does not affect spousal support.
+However, if a spouse’s abusive behavior, such as engaging in domestic violence or has prevented the requesting spouse from obtaining necessary education or employment, that behavior might affect an award of spousal support because it has affected the earning power of the requesting spouse.

 Frequency of Support Payments